steiner26/voltorbflip/README.md

 # VoltorbFlip

-This is an online recreatation of the Voltorb Flip game that appeared in the Game Corner in Korean and Western releases of Pokémon HeartGold and SoulSilver.
+This is an online recreation of the Voltorb Flip game that appeared in the Game Corner in Korean and Western releases of Pokémon HeartGold and SoulSilver.
 As an avid Pokémon fan who enjoys puzzle games, I decided to recreate the minigame for the web as a way to learn HTML, CSS and JavaScript.